Kurt Cobain’s 1965 Fender Jaguar

 Jaguar on the Road

-From that point on it was used on various concert dates during the Nevermind tour in 1991/92, most notably at Saturday Night Live on January 11, 1992, at Live at Reading on August 30, 1992, and at Rock in Rio on January 1, 1993.
+From that point on it was used on various concert dates during the Nevermind tour in 1991/92, most notably at Saturday Night Live on January 11, 1992, at Live at Reading on August 30, 1992, and at Hollywood Rock Festival on January 23, 1993.

-Kurt continued using the guitar in 1993, although very sparsely, and it was last seen on August 6, 1993, at the Seattle King Performance Center, which was Nirvana last gig before they went started on ‘In Utero’ tour.
+Kurt continued using the guitar in 1993, although very sparsely, and it was last seen on August 6, 1993, at the Seattle King Performance Center, which was Nirvana’s last gig before they went started on the ‘In Utero’ tour.